biswa18121997/coupon-management-system/README.md

 🤖 5.
 AI Usage Note

-AI was used only for documentation and structure, not for writing main logic.
+AI was used only for documentation and structure largely, only in few edge cases and bad input case handling for efficient coupon matching using eligibility attributes in the best-coupon route.
+AI was used in writing the basic tests in test.js

 Prompts used:

 “Write a professional README for this project.”
+"mongo error in test.js "

 “Explain complex parts of my code.”